- Part 4 - Workspaces & Working Collaboratively

 - Lite users - 50 (excluding drop-down tree)

 - Standard and Premium users - 70 (including drop-down tree)

 Inside a Workspace

 When you first open a Workspace, you'll realize that they are very similar looking to the results screen.
-Even some of the options and tools available are the same, but the more you use and explore workspaces, the more differences you will notice.
-This is how a workspace look:
+Even some of the options and tools available are the same, but the more you use and explore Workspaces, the more differences you will notice.
+This is how a Workspace looks:

 |Move Columns by clicking on a column header and dragging it to a new position.|